Riyu44/NCBS-Workshop/README.md

 # we could make a drop-down for this
 tissue = "Lung" # e.g. Immune system,Pancreas,Liver,Eye,Kidney,Brain,Lung,Adrenal,Heart,Intestine,Muscle,Placenta,Spleen,Stomach,Thymus
 ```
-- **Understanding Output** - This part sources the script for auto-detecting the tissue type.
+- **Understanding Code** - This part sources the script for auto-detecting the tissue type.
 The commented line shows how to use the auto_detect_tissue_type function to guess the tissue type of the data based on the provided database file and the Seurat object containing the spatial transcriptomics data

 #### Prepare Gene Sets and assign cell type